 There is no limit to the maximum amount a landlord may collect for the security deposit.
 A landlord must supply a receipt for any security deposit paid by the tenant.

-Before the landlord enters into a new rental agreement with an applicant or accepts any payment from an applicant, the landlord shall provide the applicant with a written list of all deposits, fees and rent that are required by the landlord.
+According to Oregon landlord-tenant law, before the landlord enters into a new rental agreement with an applicant or accepts any payment from an applicant, the landlord shall provide the applicant with a written list of all deposits, fees and rent that are required by the landlord.
 The landlord and applicant may agree to amend the written list before entering into the rental agreement.
 The list may be included in the written rental agreement.
 The written rental agreement must, at a minimum, include a description of the fees that the landlord may charge.

 Do I have the right to enforce no smoking in my rental property?

-Landlords must disclose in writing a smoking policy for the rental unit.
+Under Oregon landlord-tenant law, landlords must disclose in writing a smoking policy for the rental unit.
 The disclosure must state whether smoking is prohibited on the premises, allowed on the entire premises or allowed in limited areas on the premises.
 If the smoking policy allows smoking in limited areas on the premises, the disclosure must identify the areas on the premises where smoking is allowed.